- 4 slicesbacon

 2 tbsp virgin coconut oil

 - 14Carefully place the steak in the skillet; flipping every 15 to 30 seconds, cook the steak until desired doneness (5 to 7 minutes for medium-rare).
 (Use a thermometer or cut into the steak to check the doneness.)
+Once done, transfer the steak to a plate and let it rest for 5 to 10 minutes.

 - 15To serve, divide the cauliflower mash and steak between plates.
 Top the cauliflower with bacon bits.
 Enjoy!